awsdocs/amazon-s3-userguide/doc_source/S3OutpostsCLIExamples.md

 ### Put a lifecycle configuration for an S3 on Outposts bucket<a name="S3OutpostsPutBucketLifecycleConfigurationCLI"></a>

-The following AWS CLI example puts an lifecycle configruations for an Outposts bucket where all objects with the flagged prefix and tags expire after 10 days\.
+The following AWS CLI example puts lifecycle configurations for an Outposts bucket where all objects with the flagged prefix and tags expire after 10 days\.

 1. Save the lifecycle configuration policy to a JSON file\.